Updated August 24, 2023

 How to Change Chart Style in Excel?

 Charts are a better way to express data in an effective manner.
 Creating a chart is easy but giving the matching style to the chart is challenging.
-A proper style gives more effective to the expressed data.
-According to the data set different charts to be used.
+According to the data set, a proper style is more effective for the expressed data, and different charts will be used.
 The most preferred styles are simple and which gives more clarity to your data.
-There is a different type of charts are available to picture your data, in addition to these more styles, are available to make your charts more effective.
+A different type of charts are available to picture your data, and these more styles are available to make your charts more effective.
 You can either customize the chart styles or use the predefined layout styles.
-Once you select the chart type the different styles will be listed right next to the chart type as shown below.
+Once you select the chart type, the different styles will be listed right next to the chart type, as shown below.

 Let’s see how to change the chart styles in the way you want.
-First, we can create a chart using the below table, where the amount of sales for different years is provided.
-If the data is more than 20 years, it feels difficult to analyze the data using a table.
-By creating this chart, people will get a better understanding of the data.
-This will help you to capture the increase or decrease in sales for different years.
+First, we can create a chart using the table below, where the sales amount for different years is provided.
+If the data is more than 20 years, it feels difficult to analyze using a table.
+By creating this chart, people will better understand the data.
+This will help you capture the sales increase or decrease for different years.
 The difference in graph components can give a clear view of variations happening for different years.
-The detailed study of this chart can provide a business trend that is happening in sales.
+The detailed study of this chart can provide a business trend in sales.

 Step 1: Select the table and go to the insert menu.
 From the chart option, you can select a different chart style.
 A commonly used style is the column chart or bar chart.
 Since the data shows sales amount against different years column chart will be more suitable.

 Step 2: A column chart is also known as a bar chart.
 Insert a bar chart from the list.

 Bar charts look like different bars with both vertical and horizontal styles available.